benaltair/nutritional-daily-value-calculator/README.md

 **percentage x daily recommended value = amount per serving**

 This calculator is meant as a tool of convenience, not a source of dietary recommendations.
 It was designed for personal use but may be forked and adapted if anyone finds it helpful.

+## Architecture
+This is a simple frontend web application developed using [SvelteKit](https://kit.svelte.dev) and styled with [SimpleCSS](https://simplecss.org).
+It makes the calculations in Javascript on the endpoint with no data shared to the server or stored.
+It can be deployed on Netlify (as it is now), Vercel, or any number of services.